willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

 ### Staying valuable

 If you ignore the evolution trends in tech then generally speaking you'll be at risk of having your work cannibalised by others offering products to do the things you do by hand, or services that appear to do away with the thing you're an expert in altogether.
-Practices and tecnologies are commoditised in increasing amounts, so to stay ahead you need to move up the value chain, like the sysadmins who picked up the tools of virtualisation automation.
+Practices and technologies are commoditised in increasing amounts, so to stay ahead you need to move up the value chain, like the sysadmins who picked up the tools of virtualisation automation.

 To do this, it will help you to understand which parts of the technology landscape are being commoditised, or might already be outside your org that you haven't yet had a chance to see.